recoilphp/api/README.md

     composer require recoil/api

 This package acts as a specification for the API used to control the coroutine kernel.
-It is versioned independently to the kernel implementation.
+It is versioned independently from the kernel implementation.

 ## Defining and invoking coroutines